Does the IRS say you owe more than you know you should owe? It happens–all the time. And, luckily, there are remedies for this very situation.

 An audit reconsideration request can help you correct inaccuracies or unfair claims made by the IRS in an audit.
 If the IRS has made changes to your tax account and the tax liability is in excess of the correct amount owed, contact us to see how we can help submit an audit reconsideration request that is more likely to be accepted by the IRS.

 Here is more information about the IRS’s audit reconsideration process.
-You can also call us toll-free at 877-219-2619 to see how we can prepare an audit reconsideration request for you.
+You can also call us at 713-909-4906 to see how we can prepare an audit reconsideration request for you.

 Offer in Compromise